-In 1987 I accepted an offer from Garrett Electronics to become their director of marketing, moving my family from New Jersey to Texas.
-A major life altering decision for sure, but one I thought held promise.
+In 1987 I accepted an offer from Garrett Electronics to become their director of marketing and we moved from New Jersey to Texas.
+A major life altering decision, but one I thought held promise.
+I was wrong.
 The folks at Garrett were terrific but I soon found that the business end of the pastime was not for me.
 As a result I was downsized, relieved of my duties, let go, fired, whatever you care to call it.
 Having purchased a home in Texas, and having moved my family halfway across the country, I was not a happy camper but eventually realized it was really a new beginning.
 What was done, was done.
 I had to move on and I started focusing again on detecting and getting out in the field.
-Pushing products, features, notions and company directives was never going to be my cup of tea.
+Pushing products, features, notions and company directives was never going to be my cup of tea….

 Shortly after leaving Garrett I received a phone call from an old friend, Alan Holcombe, marketing manager for White’s Electronics, asking if I was interested in writing a book for them.
 As Alan explained it, a “Dick and Jane” book.
 One that would tell the newcomer or novice what to expect and how to succeed in the days ahead.
 After some thought I agreed and wrote Metal Detecting…The Hobby.
 I was adamant about using the word hobby because that was really what metal detecting was.
 Many detectorists liked to call themselves treasure hunters, and while in some respect that was true, the hard reality was we were participants in a hobby, a pastime, an endeavor that was really about getting out in the fresh air and getting involved in local history.
 Yes we were after treasures, but defining what those treasures were was all in the mind of the participant.